J. Howard Marshall: Koch Industries

-In 1952, Marshall co-founded Great Northern Oil, which, in 1955, built an oil refinery in Rosemount, Minnesota that could refine heavy, sour Canadian crude oil.
-In 1959, Fred Koch acquired a 35% interest in Great Northern Oil for $5 million.
-Union Oil acquired a majority interest in Great Northern and attempted to take over the company, but Marshall and Koch, who wanted to keep their assets in private hands, blocked the takeover.
-In 1969, after buying out Union Oil, Charles Koch, who shared a similar business philosophy with Marshall, swapped a stake in Koch Industries for the rest of Marshall's shares in Great Northern Oil.
+In 1952, Marshall co-founded Great Northern Oil Company (now Koch, Inc.) and Minnesota Pipe Line, which, in 1955, built the Pine Bend Refinery in Rosemount, Minnesota and the pipelines to supply the refinery with heavy, sour Canadian crude oil produced in Saskatchewan, Canada.
+In 1959, Fred Koch acquired a 35% interest in Great Northern Oil Co. for $5 million.
+In 1965, Unocal Corporation acquired a 40% interest in Great Northern Oil Co (via Woodley Petroleum and Pure Oil) and later attempted to consolidate the company while buying out the remaining shareholders.
+Marshall and Charles Koch prevented the takeover and kept the company privately held.
+In 1969, Charles Koch and Marshall agreed to exchange Marshall's 16% interest in Great Northern Oil Co for an interest in Koch Industries which led to the eventual purchase of Unocal's interest in 1970.

 Personal life

 Marriages and relationships

 Marshall married Eleanor Pierce in 1931 and divorced in 1961.
 They had two sons together: J. Howard Marshall III (born February 6, 1936) and E. Pierce Marshall (January 12, 1939 – June 20, 2006).
 His second marriage, to Bettye Bohannon, lasted from 1961 until her death from Alzheimer's disease in 1991.

-In 1982, he met "Lady" Diane Walker at a strip club and offered to marry her if his wife Betty, who had Alzheimer's disease, were to die.
-Over several years, Marshall gave Walker $15 million worth of jewelry and other gifts.
-Walker died in 1991 at age 51 due to complications from facelift surgery.
-The gifts became subject to scrutiny by the Internal Revenue Service since gift taxes were not paid; Marshall claimed that the gifts were instead "consulting fees".

 In 1994, at the age of 89, he married 26-year-old model Anna Nicole Smith.
 This was his third marriage and her second marriage.
 Their marriage lasted until his death 14 months later.

 Eldest son left out of estate

-In 1980, when Marshall's eldest son, J. Howard Marshall III, sided with Bill Koch, Frederick R. Koch and other collateral family members in dispute with Charles Koch and David H. Koch over making Koch Industries a public company and paying dividends, Marshall purchased back company stock from his son, given previously as a gift, for $8 million, considered to be a premium price, and removed the eldest son from his will and testament.
-Conversely, during the same dispute, his youngest son E. Pierce Marshall sided with his father, and that son received substantially all of Marshall's estate, valued at $1.6 billion at the time of his death.
+In 1980, Marshall's eldest son, J. Howard Marshall III, sided with Bill Koch, Frederick R. Koch and other collateral family members in dispute with Charles Koch and David H. Koch over making Koch Industries a public company and paying larger dividends.
+Marshall purchased back company stock from his son, given previously as a gift, for $8 million, considered to be a premium price, and removed the eldest son from his will and testament.
+Conversely, during the same dispute, his youngest son E. Pierce Marshall sided with his father, Charles and David Koch.